CNAG-Biomedical-Informatics/convert-pheno/README.md

 convert-pheno -iomop dump.sql.gz -obff individuals.json.gz --stream --ohdsi-db
 ```

-For backward compatibility, the legacy form `-iomop ... -obff` still emits Beacon `individuals` by default.
+For backward compatibility, the `-iomop ... -obff` form still keeps the individuals-only BFF output behavior.

 Internally, most conversions use `BFF` as the center model before continuing to other output formats when needed.